Cherreads

 "Orc General, King Boar, Drakespine, among others."

-Francesca put her hand to her forehead and sighed.
 "What am I going to do with that boy?"

 "Clever isn't the word I'd use.
 Reckless is more like it."

-After a moment, Francesca straightened and regained her composure.
-"Well, we shouldn't waste it.
-Let everyone in the household enjoy this.'
+"Well.
+We shouldn't waste it.
+Let everyone in the household enjoy this tonight."

 Marcellus and Cedric were deeply engaged in the meal.
 Cedric held up a forkful of meat, eyes wide.
 "I don't know where this came from, but it's the best we've had in weeks!"

 Marcellus nodded, more reserved.
-"Yes, not often we get such high-quality meat."
+"Yes, not often we get such high quality meat."

 Garius looked at Francesca, who was unusually quiet during dinner.
 Her posture was perfect as she cut her meat into precise, delicate pieces, bringing each bite to her lips with measured grace.
 She chewed slowly, savoring the flavor without a hint of haste.